BedlessBlade/BedlessMSG/README.md

 A LoRa device built from the esp8266 designed for off-grid messaging with a display, keyboard, battery, and a RFM95/RFM95W LoRa tranceiver

+CRUCIAL INFORMATION:
+The microstrip for the LoRa antenna is currently made for JLCPCB 1mm boards.
+I cannot gaurantee the functionality of the device or range tests on any other pcb manufacturer.

 Development Status:
 Pre-Alpha